codefactors/StandardWebhooks/README.md

 This repo extends the [C# reference implementation](https://github.com/standard-webhooks/standard-webhooks/tree/main/libraries/csharp), providing a maintained (nuget package) along with some helpful features for ASP.NET Core developers.

-It is supported on all current .NET Core platforms (.NET 6.0, .NET 8.0).
+It is supported on all current .NET Core platforms (.NET 8.0, NET 9.0).

+## Releases

+See the [release notes](doc/releases.md) for details of changes in each release.

+## Functionality

 ### Generating HttpContent for a Webhook
 ```csharp